 The difference between Philodendron Birkin and Philodendron Rojo Congo can be easily spotted by comparing their leaves.
 The young leaves of Rojo Congo are red, and as they mature they turn to burgundy-green leaves with red petioles and stems.
 On the other hand, Philodendron Birkin has creamy yellowish pinstriped variegation.

 Is Philodendron Birkin Rare?

 Philodendron Birkin is not as rare as it used to be, due to its increasing demand and popularity.
 Many plant shops have started to include Philodendron Birkin in their collections.

 Why Is the Variegation Fading On My Philodendron Birkin?

 Variegation on your Philodendron Birkin is fading either due to insufficient bright indirect light, or because it’s starting to revert to Philodendron ‘Rojo’.
 Philodendron Birkin reverting to Rojo can happen when your plant doesn’t have optimal growing conditions.
 If your plant is reverting, you should cut it back to the last leaf that is fully variegated and hope that the new Philodendron Birkin leaf will be variegated.

-Dark green Philodendron Birkin leaf showing beautiful with variegation with proper plant care
+Dark green Philodendron Birkin leaf showing beautiful variegation with proper Birkin plant care

 Bright indirect light promotes variegation, so if the Birkins don’t receive enough light their variegation will fade.
 However, keep in mind that direct sunlight can damage and scorch the leaves, so keep your Birkin away from too much direct sunlight.
 If you care for Philodendron Birkin properly, it will reward you with stable beautiful creamy variegation.
 You can check this blog post to learn more about what is indirect light for plants.